Emergency Home Energy Assistance Program (HEAP)

 The Summer Crisis Program, in conjunction with MVCAP’s Emergency Home Repair Program, can also assist households in paying for the repair of an existing air conditioning unit.

 Medical eligibility for any SCP assistance is needed for anyone under the age of 60.
 You must have written documentation from a medical health professional stating you would benefit from cooling bill assistance or an air conditioning unit.

 Home Energy Assistance Program (HEAP)

-The Home Energy Assistance Program (HEAP) benefits households at 175% or less of the poverty level to assist with energy instability.
-The Ohio Development Services Agency, Office of Community Assistance funds the HEAP program, while the program is facilitated by Miami Valley Community Action Partnership.
+The Home Energy Assistance Program (HEAP) benefits income-eligible households (see income charts to the right).
+The HEAP program is funded by the Ohio Development Services Agency, Office of Community Assistance, while the program is facilitated by Miami Valley Community Action Partnership.

 The HEAP program functions as a credit program.
 Income qualified households submit an application with appropriate documentation (see our “HEAP Documentation Checklist”) to apply for the program.
 Upon approval, a credit will be applied to the household’s heating utility source around January of the following year.
 This once-per-year credit is designed to help reduce the burden of higher heating bills in the winter months.

-A HEAP application will automatically be submitted for all utility assistance applicants applying in-person, online, or via mail/agency drop-box.
+A HEAP application will automatically be submitted for all utility assistance applicants applying online or via mail/agency drop-box.

 Winter Crisis Program